Nano Rivas

-Victoriano Rivas Álvaro (/es/; born 7 July 1980), known as Nano /es/, is a Spanish retired professional footballer who played mainly as a central defender, currently manager.
+Victoriano Rivas Álvaro (/es/; born 7 July 1980), known as Nano /es/, is a Spanish former professional footballer who played mainly as a central defender.
+He is the assistant manager of Segunda División club Leganés.

 He appeared in 138 La Liga matches over seven seasons while scoring ten goals, mainly in representation of Betis (three years) and Levante (two).
 He also represented in the competition Getafe and Valladolid.

 Playing career

 Born in Ciudad Real, Castilla–La Mancha, Nano made his professional debut with Atlético Madrid's reserves, spending two full seasons with the Segunda División B side.
 In 2002–03 he was loaned to Getafe CF in the Segunda División, before moving to the club on a permanent deal in summer 2003; an undisputed starter with the Madrid outskirts team, he scored four goals in 37 games in the 2004–05 campaign, their first ever in La Liga.

 Nano joined Real Betis in July 2005.
 He was set to have a promising season before being injured in the UEFA Champions League group-stage fixture against Chelsea at the Manuel Ruiz de Lopera on 1 November, in his only appearance in the competition, as he was sidelined for five months; he also featured once in the UEFA Cup and made 14 league appearances in his first year, playing a further 21 matches for a side that finished 16th in 2006–07.

 Established as first-choice alongside veteran Juanito in the 2007–08 campaign, Nano scored in the first matchday against Recreativo de Huelva (1–1 away draw), but suffered a severe knee injury against Deportivo de La Coruña on 16 September 2007, which made him miss six months.
 Upon return from injury, he netted another important goal for the Andalusians, in a 1–1 draw at former club Getafe on 18 May 2008.

 On 1 September 2008, a one-year loan deal was agreed as Nano joined Real Valladolid in a season-long move.
 He appeared scarcely throughout his spell, as both stopper and left-back, and his return to Betis would be even more unassuming as it consisted of one league match (18 minutes), with the team failing to return to the top division.

 In August 2010, aged 30, Nano signed for Levante UD.
 First-choice during his first season, he scored in a 2–0 home win over Atlético Madrid on 4 December.

 Nano started in all the games for the Valencian Community side in the first half of 2011–12, as they spent the vast majority of that period in Champions League qualification positions.
 In very late January 2012, however, he was sold to Guizhou Renhe F.C. of the Chinese Super League.

 Nano announced his retirement in February 2014.
 On 6 July of the following year, he was appointed Vicente Moreno's assistant manager at Gimnàstic de Tarragona.